-Scoring big on Super game day on Sunday between the Rams and Bengals requires championship-level meals and snacks that keep the crowd full and ready for action.
+Scoring big during football season with friends and family requires fun and exciting recipes and meals and snacks that keep the crowd full and ready for action.
 You can take your tailgate to the house with these baked dishes that help simplify homegating so you can focus on the big screen.

 From a salsa-based dip and chicken wings to kick off the party to sweet brownies for celebrating victory, each of these recipes call for less than an hour in the kitchen.
 Clock management is key to tackling a tailgate spread, making these delicious dishes the perfect play calls on game day.

 To find more tailgate and homegate recipe inspiration, visit Culinary.net.

 Skip the silverware at your next homegate and dive right in with a fan favorite that requires just your hands and a heap of napkins: wings.

 Whether you pick through your pieces or clean each wing to the bone, these Game Day Chicken Wings are perfect for eaters of all types.
 A simple flour-based coating keeps the recipe easy to make and baking in the oven means you can skip the messy fryer or firing up the grill.